 A CITY EMBRACING ITS RICH CULTURE WHILE CREATING

 Indore is best known as the commercial capital of Madhya Pradesh.
-From the great days as a business hub during the Holkar’s reign to the dark period during the British raj, the city has never stopped growing.
+From the great days as a business hub during the Holkar’s reign to the dark period during the British Raj, the city has never stopped growing.
 Even though the industries and the education sector are in the limelight, Indore has much more to offer.
 Given its splendid history and welcoming culture, it proves to be a delight for tourists.

 In 2009, Indore became the only city in the country to house both IIT (Indian Institute of Technology) and IIM (Indian Institute of Management).
-The city also takes pride in its higher secondary schools, with as many as 4 having British Council Memberships and participating in foreign exchange programmes for student.
+The city also takes pride in its higher secondary schools, with as many as 4 having British Council Memberships and participating in foreign exchange programs for the student.
 Indore has become an attractive destination for students preparing for competitive exams with the advent of the country’s best coaching coming to the city.

 Indore is fondly referred to as Mini Bombay, the commercial capital of India.
 Given the pace of its industrial development, trade and commerce, the comparison seems justified.
 It is safe to say that what Bombay is to India, Indore is to Madhya Pradesh.
 However, Indore is unique in its own right, the life is much more pleasant here.